StefH/WebJobs.Extensions.Ftp/README.md

 # WebJobs.Extensions.Ftp

 An extension for WebJobs which uses [FluentFTP](https://github.com/robinrodricks/FluentFTP) to support:
-- Ftp Trigger on a new FtpFile or FtpStream
+- Ftp Trigger on a new FtpFile, FtpFile[], FtpStream and FtpStream[].
 - Ftp Bindings on: IAsyncCollector, IFtpClient, FtpFile and FtpStream

 ## NuGet